German militarism: From mercenary army to people's army

-After Napoleon Bonaparte conquered during the War of the Fourth Coalition in 1806, he enforced the reduction of the Prussian army to 42,000 men in the Peace of Tilsit.
+After Napoleon Bonaparte conquered Prussia during the War of the Fourth Coalition in 1806, he enforced the reduction of the Prussian army to 42,000 men in the Peace of Tilsit.
 To subvert that restriction, the Prussian king enrolled the maximum allowed number of recruits into the army to then release them, which was repeated every year, creating a vast number of reservists.
 This was known as the Krümpersystem, invented by Gerhard von Scharnhorst.

 The majority of officers were members of the landed gentry, which allowed for a pervasive influence of the Junker within the Prussian state.
 After the defeat of 1804, the army leadership was increasingly opened to the bourgeoisie.

 That army, which was built through the Prussian reforms after the defeat by Napoleon, was far more of a "People's Army", as opposed to the relatively mercenary-dependent army of pre-war Prussia.
 The "citizen in uniform" became a dominant model.
 Differences between the estates were to be abolished, and instead of force, conviction was now to be the main reason for serving the army, with the aim of greater cohesion of the armed forces.
 Brutal punitive measures such as running the gauntlet were abolished.
 Officers were to now serve as inspiring examples for their troops, and not simply keep them in line by brute force.
 Pedagogy and the recognition of a legitimate emotional apparatus (fear) of the individual soldier entered the training culture of the army.
 To serve as a paramilitary organisation in civilian life, the Landwehr was introduced, as was conscription.